-By default, RIP sends its routing table updates on all interfaces on which RIP is enabled after every 30 seconds.
+By default, Routing Information Protocol (RIP) sends its routing table updates on all interfaces on which Routing Information Protocol (RIP) is enabled after every 30 seconds.
 However, RIP updates only required to be sent out interfaces connecting to other RIP enabled routers.
 This required to stop sending an update on interfaces where not needed.
-The passive interface can stop sending update where not needed.
-Sending out un-needed updates on an all interfaces affect the network in the following ways:
+The passive-interface can stop sending update where not needed.
+Sending out un-needed updates on all interfaces affect the network in the following ways:

 - Security Risk– Advertising routing table updates on the form of broadcasting is a security risk.
 Anybody can intercept the routing table updates using packet sniffing tools and software.
 So, the attacker can use routing table updates to corrupting the routing table with false metrics and route the traffic to the wrong path.

 - Wasted Resources–All devices on network received the routing table update and they process the update which wasted the resources of the network devices.

 - Wasted Bandwidth– An un-necessary update is broadcast to each device on the network which consumes the bandwidth of the link casing bandwidth waste.

 To overcome all above mention problems we can use the passive interface command.
 The passive-interface prevents the transmission of routing updates through a router specific interface.
 The command stops broadcasting routing table updates to the specified interface where the routing table update not needed.

 Configurations of Passive-interfaces and verify the interface